Irene Pepperberg: Model/rival technique

 The model/rival technique involves two trainers, one to give instructions, and one to model correct and incorrect responses and to act as the student's rival for the trainer's attention; the model and trainer also exchange roles so that the student sees that the process is fully interactive.
 The parrot, in the role of student, tries to reproduce the correct behavior.

 The use of this model/rival technique resulted in Alex identifying objects by color, shape, number and material at about the level of chimpanzees and dolphins.
 His language abilities were equivalent to those of a 2-year-old child and he had the problem solving skills of a 5-year-old.
 Alex was learning the alphabet, had a vocabulary of 150 words, knew the names of 50 objects and could count up to eight when he died.
 He could also answer questions about objects.

 Pepperberg countered critics' claims that Alex had been taught a script by explaining that the controls and tests she used made it impossible for him simply to recite words when she asked questions.
 The Clever Hans effect did not apply, she argued, as Alex would talk to anyone, not just to her.
 Building on Pepperberg's research, cognitive scientist Michael Trestman has argued that scaffolding and modeling, both approaches that the model/rival technique utilizes, can account for the cognitive evolution in humans, including "language, advanced social cognition, and elaborate forms of tool craft."

+Pepperberg's implementation of the model/rival technique has been used to successfully train several other parrots, such as Apollo.

 The Alex Foundation

 Pepperberg is president of The Alex Foundation, a not-for-profit 501(c)(3) organization, which she started.
 The foundation supports Pepperberg and her team's research.
-In a 2006 interview, Pepperberg said that the foundation was her only funding source, having lost her paid research position due to a funding crunch at MIT's Media Lab, although the report of that interview does not mention her research associate position at Harvard University since 2005.
+In a 2006 interview, Pepperberg said that the foundation was her only funding source, having lost her paid research position due to a funding crunch at MIT's Media Lab, although the reporter of that interview does not mention her research associate position at Harvard University since 2005.
 The Alex Foundation raises money through donations, from direct sale of parrot-related gifts, and indirectly from sales through sponsoring businesses.